|

 in the British Isles, Glastonbury Abbey.
 (In the west his feast used to

-of Jesus, who brought his young nephew to Britain on one of his voyages.
+his young nephew to Britain on one of his voyages.

-by William Blake known as Jerusalem.
-Another part of the legend
+the source for the famous lyric by William Blake known as Jerusalem.

-has Joseph returning to Glastonbury after the Crucifixion and bringing
+part of the legend has Joseph returning to Glastonbury after the Crucifixion

-spear which pierced his side on the cross.
+Supper and the spear which pierced his side on the cross.

 Joseph

-all such who deal with the dead.
+all such as deal with the dead.

 Nunhead

-In waist-deep grass,
+In waist-deep grass, past

-past head-high brambles, we stumble
+head-high brambles, we stumble

 on them.
 The birch and wild roses strike up through their